donato/tofu/README.md

 The build script will test your code for some common mistakes, and then build a new tofu-min.user.js in the /bin/ folder for you to test!

+## How to run as Chrome Extension
+1. Go to chrome://extensions url
+2. Select "developer mode" checkbox
+3. Click "Load unpacked extension"
+4. In the dialog select the folder which the manifest.json file is in